-This command causes the A3LA-RS' internal state-change history to be deleted, so that the next time it polls the antenna status, a +ANTST:<ant\status> unsolicited message will be generated regardless of state.
+This command causes the A3LA-R' internal state-change history to be deleted, so that the next time it polls the antenna status, a +ANTST:<ant_status> unsolicited message will be generated regardless of state.

-A result code (normally "OK") will be returned immediately, and the +ANTST:<ant\status> message will follow later (potentially much later - see below).
+A result code (normally "OK") will be returned immediately, and the +ANTST:<ant status> message will follow later (potentially much later - see below).

-+ANTST:<ant\status>
++ANTST:<ant status>

-<ant\status>:
+<ant status>:

-- 0 Built-in antenna is stowed - 1 Built-in antenna is deployed, or an external antenna (via docking cradle) is connected, and the built-in antenna is disconnected so its stowed/deployed status is irrelevant
+Built-in antenna is stowed

-The +ANTST:<ant status> message will be sent whenever internal polling indicates that the antenna status has changed, or on polling after +WANTST has been received regardless of whether the state has changed or not.
+1 Built-in antenna is deployed, or an external antenna (via docking cradle) is connected, and the built-in antenna is disconnected so stowed/deployed status is irrelevant that the antenna status has changed, or on polling after +WANTST has been received regardless of whether the state has changed or not.
 An initial state of 'stowed' can be assumed, but +ANTST:<ant status> will be sent shortly after initialization with the actual status in any case.
 Internal polling will measure the deployment and docking detector states before any overall state change is announced.